Do you need a few crossword puzzle pointers?

 May 30, 2012

-Aside from investing in a medical alert system from Bay Alarm, which puts your elderly relative in contact with help at the push of a button, you should be looking for ways to improve your loved one’s memory, skills and reflexes.
+Aside from investing in a medical alert watch from Bay Alarm, which puts your elderly relative in contact with help at the push of a button, you should be looking for ways to improve your loved one’s memory, skills and reflexes.
 Like a medical alarm, stimulating activities can protect your relative from age-related ailments by improving his or her mental state.
 One of the best ways to get your loved one thinking?
 Crossword puzzles!
 Here are a few tips to help you and your relative figure out those pesky puzzles.